15 Romantic Things To Do On the Sunshine Coast

 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-Looking for a romantic getaway in Queensland that doesn’t involve islands, scorching temperatures, and sand following you back to your cosy cabin?
+If you’re planning a romantic getaway in Queensland that doesn’t involve islands, scorching temperatures, and sand following you back to your cosy cabin, then you might want to consider the Sunshine Coast.

 We headed straight for the Glass House Mountains with a quick pit stop at the Information Centre.
 Wherever we travel, we always make a point of visiting the info centre to chat with the locals in the know.